hamaluik/blog.hamaluik.ca/data/Post/2014-10-07-a-platform-agnostic-thread-pool-for-haxe-openfl.md

 Since the tasks will be executed in the order they were added.

-The code is available in a Gist: [FuzzyWuzzie / ThreadPool.hx](https://gist.github.com/FuzzyWuzzie/80fb81f84ecedbe2a6af).
+The code is available in a Gist: [hamaluik / ThreadPool.hx](https://gist.github.com/hamaluik/80fb81f84ecedbe2a6af).